nathancrank/dotcom/_posts/2016-12-28-failing-to-bring-tv-to-fallout.md

 	post-image.html
 	image="2016-12-27-ftv-1489196497361.jpeg"
-	caption="Testing a memory circuit for a single pixel's buffer."
+	caption="Testing a memory circuit for a single pixel's buffer." alt="One pixel lit in the left corner of the display.
+The pixel is a 3x3 grid of screens, arranged in columns of red, green, and blue.
+In the foreground are testing switches used to control the binary input for the single pixel."
 %}

 Something I should mention is I have a PS4, and did all of this before the release of mods.
 This was all done with built-in and DLC settlement items.
 I defeated settlement sizes using a few different cheats that have slowly been disabled by patches.
 All items necessary to build anything were purchased legitimately in-game.
 All of this took more time than I should admit.